Bikini in popular culture: Music

-As people with roots in the Indian subcontinent who reside in the Caribbean were more receptive of the bikini than people of their original homeland, bikinis remain a repeating theme in Calypso music ("Whole day she jumping shamelessly/In a tiny little bikini" etc.).
+As people with roots in the Indian subcontinent who reside in the Caribbean and other places were more receptive of the bikini than people of their original homeland, bikinis remain a repeating theme in Calypso music ("Whole day she jumping shamelessly/In a tiny little bikini" etc.).
 Australian pop-rock band Screaming Bikini (led by Sarah McLeod), Hungarian rock band Bikini, American dance-rock band Bikini Robot Army, punk rock band Bikini Kill and Los Angeles based electropop duo Cherry Bikini – all had names inspired by the bikini.
 In 1997 the French-German Electronic band Stereo Total released an album named Monokini.
 Spanish rock band Hombres G released its seventh album Historia del bikini in 1992.
 In 1994, Martinis and Bikinis, the seventh (studio) album from American singer-songwriter Sam Phillips, came out.
 Dutch breakcore musician Bong-Ra released his album Bikini Bandits, Kill!
 Kill!
 Kill! in 2003.

 Songs

 "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini", a single written by Paul Vance and Lee Pockriss, has become a part of the history of the bikini.
 Released on August 8, 1960, it was also the first single sung by Brian Hyland to enter Billboard Hot 100.
 The song features in 1961 Billy Wilder film comedy One, Two, Three, as well as films like Sister Act 2 and Revenge of the Nerds II: Nerds in Paradise.
 It also features in commercials for Yoplait light yogurt, YWCA, and TV Easy magazine.
 "Do The Bikini Dance", a single by Dee Dee Ramone, was released on the day Ramones were inducted into the Rock And Roll Hall of Fame in 2002.
 "Bikini Girls with Machine Guns" is a song released by the American garage punk band The Cramps in 1990.